Building A Budget With Allocations - All Flexibility Levels

 - The prior year’s afterschool enrollment and average daily attendance,

-- Demand for additional seats based on the waitlist, and
+- The demand for additional seats based on the waitlist, and

-- Capacity of School Program Providers to serve additional students.
+- The capacity of school program providers to serve additional students.

-Generally, the number of students to be served at each site remains the same for the multi-year grant period unless one of those factors changes and seats will decrease, or additional seats can be funded within the overall grant award.
+Generally, the number of students to be served at each site remains the same for the multi-year grant period unless one of those factors changes.
+Seats will decrease, or additional seats can be funded, within the overall grant award.

 Staffing

-Hiring a part-time Afterschool Site Leader to oversee daily program operations.
+It is not recommended to hire a part-time afterschool site leader to oversee daily program operations.
 If the ASL is not dedicated solely to the afterschool program from the start to the end of the program period, program administration and quality suffer.

 Programming